unexpected-lion/ourglass/README.md

 In ourglass, this class is instantiated inside the `Room` class.

-options:
+settings:
   size = {x: _width_, y: _height_}
   color = _string_
   angle = _integer_
   etc...

-options can also be hardcoded to the player class by defining `this.size` etc.
+settings can also be hardcoded to the player class by defining `this.size` etc.

 #### Player#collision(other):
 Function invoked upon collision, and passes the object being collided as `other`.
 Both `other` and `this` (this player) can be affected within this function.
 For example, on collision one could set `other.center.x += 2` to bounce the other object away from player